LEV-Linux/LEV-Linux.github.io/content/_index.md

 framed = true
 +++

-# Sa*l*ah's Customiz*e*d *V*oid Linux
+# LEV Linux
-is a personally customized Void Linux distribution that focuses on functionality and minimalism.
+is a customized Void Linux distribution that focuses on functionality and minimalism.

 |                      |               |
 | -------------------- | ------------- |